kristenvaccaro/hci-seminar/index.md

-# Interaction Computing Seminar: Winter 2023
+# Interactive Computing Seminar: Winter 2023

 This course provides an opportunity to meet other interactive computing researchers and get a sense of the work in this field.